Concentration Programs and Practical Skills

 We expect that each of you will graduate.
 And we know that you’ll be concerned about preparing for the bar examination.
 But those shouldn’t be your only goals.
 In rounding out your legal education and preparing to practice law, you should use a number of electives to focus on areas of the law that most interest you.
 These elective and practicum courses are offered on a revolving basis, depending upon space, demand, and instructor availability.

-We currently offer certificate programs in five specialty areas, and more may be added in the future.
-For areas in which we do not offer a certificate, however, you can build your own concentration.
+We currently offer concentration programs in five specialty areas, and more may be added in the future.
+For areas in which we do not offer a concentration, however, you can build your own concentration.

-Why should I consider earning a certificate?
-Successful completion of a certificate program not only represents significant specialized learning but can also demonstrate to potential employers your commitment to the practice area.
-Certificate programs are currently available in the following areas:
+Why should I consider earning a concentration certificate?
+Successful completion of a concentration program not only represents significant specialized learning but can also demonstrate to potential employers your commitment to the practice area.
+Concentration programs are currently available in the following areas: